 For the past decade, researchers in the Photonics Engineering & Health Technology Research Group in the Wolfson School of Mechanical, Electrical and Manufacturing Engineering have been developing the optoelectronic sensor technologies

 Carelight’s patented novel optical layout aims to overcome the limitations of PPG sensors to continuously deliver a clear signal, even in high intensity physical activity.
-The ultra-lightweight PPG could be placed on various parts of the body to provide reliable, continuous monitoring of a range of vital signs including Heart Rate, Respiration Rate, Heart Rate Variability, Blood Pressure, Temperature and Oxygenation levels.
+The ultra-lightweight PPG sensor could be placed on various parts of the body to provide reliable, continuous monitoring of a range of vital signs including Heart Rate, Respiration Rate, Heart Rate Variability, Blood Pressure, Temperature and Oxygenation levels.

 incorporates multiple copies of illumination sources and several different wavelengths to allow for different skin types, colours, ages